 IT BROUGHT THE SNOW

 / 2017, Bewildering Stories Magazine, reprinted in Expanded Horizons magazine, finalist in the 2021 Defenestrationism!
-Short Story contest (free to read – and you can vote for me to win until 4 September!)
+Short Story contest (free to read)

 NOVEL (IN PROGRESS)

-Two boys, Iosef and Nikephoros, are sold by their families and made into eunuchs.
-They’re taken to Constantinople, where they are trained in a mysterious sorcery that only their kind can use: their first loyalty will be to the Emperor.
-Rash, impulsive Iosef rejects the authority that maimed him and stole his future, while hardworking Nike embraces life in the City, recognising his only chance to free himself from the poverty of his birth.
+Two boys, Iosef and Nikephoros, are sold by their families and taken to Constantinople to be raised as Magoi.
+Rash, impulsive Iosef rejects the authority that cut him and stole his future, while hardworking Nike embraces life in the City, recognising his only chance to free himself from the poverty of his birth.

-Some background on the project: RITS is an inherently queer story, speculating on the experiences of a historical gender minority that no longer exists in the contemporary world.
+Some background on the project: I had long been fascinated by the fundamentally “other” character of the eunuch, but I had never seen a truly positive portrayal– the idea that a castrated person might be able to live a full and happy–even powerful–life beyond their trauma was never presented as a possibility.
+RITS is an inherently queer story, speculating on the experiences of a historical gender minority that no longer exists in the contemporary world.
 I was fascinated to discover while researching another project that eunuchs constituted their own socioeconomic class in the Byzantine world, and I wanted to explore what it might have been like to be a part of that community at the time.
 I’m transgender, so while the story is set in a (fictionalised) medieval setting, it is told through a contemporary transgender lens, and I hope it will be able to enter into dialogue with some of the other amazing transgender speculative fiction that is being published at the moment.